Israeli-Russian academic being held by Shiite militia in Iraq, Netanyahu says | Law-Order

 Israeli-Russian academic being held by Shiite militia in Iraq, Netanyahu says

 An Israeli-Russian academic who went missing in Iraq a few months ago is alive and being held there by Shiite group Kataib Hezbollah, Israeli Prime Minister Benjamin Netanyahu's office said on Wednesday.
-A statement from Netanyhahu's office named the woman as Elisabeth Tsurkov.
-There were no immediate details on her condition.
+A statement from Netanyhahu's office named the woman as Elizabeth Tsurkov.

 An Israeli-Russian academic who went missing in Iraq a few months ago is alive and being held there by Shiite group Kataib Hezbollah, Israeli Prime Minister Benjamin Netanyahu's office said on Wednesday.

-"Elisabeth Tsurkov is still alive and we see Iraq as responsible for her fate and well being," the statement said, adding that the situation is being handled by the relevant bodies in Israel.
+"Elizabeth Tsurkov is still alive and we see Iraq as responsible for her fate and well being," the statement said, adding that the situation is being handled by the relevant bodies in Israel.
+There was no immediate comment by Russian or Iraqi officials.
+Tsurkov's mother Irena said they lost contact two months ago.
+"From what I had known until today, she was in Turkey, working on her research for Princeton.
+I didn't even know she was in Iraq," she told N12 News.

+According to the university's website, Tsurkov is pursuing her PhD at Princeton's Department of Politics.
+Her fields of study include comparative politics, and she has written articles based on observations from the field in Syria, the website showed.
+Princeton University did not immediately respond to a request for comment on Tsurkov and whether she was conducting academic research in Iraq.
+Tsurkov's Twitter page, which has nearly 80,000 followers, says she researches issues including human rights and upheaval in Syria and Iraq.

+She last tweeted on March 21.
+Israeli citizens are forbidden from travelling to Iraq - an enemy state.
+Kataib Hezbollah is one of the most powerful Iran-backed militia groups there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)